I have not

 The other document I have looked at, was the page on the Amiga wiki, that suggest using bitmap fonts, the document is obsolete, and has more historical value then real value.
 Someone started the transaction of document but stopped half way in.

-But as long as one don't give up there is hope, just keep on keeping on, like the Americans say.
+as one don't give up there is hope, just keep on keeping on, like the Americans

 The Amiga developer saying "Two more weeks" is not what I'm thinking of, that sort reminds me about when I wake up in the morning sleepy as hell, thinking I have time, I sleep just a few min more, and the I wake up 15 or 30 late for work, and wake up praying there no traffic.
 Lucky everyone else on road is also late for work so at least only a few people are driving under speed limit o_O.